SpriteLink/NIPAP/ojnipap/README.rst

 Build instructions
 ------------------
 OJNIPAP depends on JNIPAP and the Oracle Database JDBC drivers.
-JNIPAP will automatically be build when needed, but the JDBC drivers must be downloaded from Oracle.
+JNIPAP will automatically be built when needed, but the JDBC drivers must be downloaded from Oracle.
 Place the file ``ojdbc5.jar`` in the lib/directory and then build OJNIPAP with: